STaninnat/bookbot/README.md

 # First Project => **Bookbot**

-Project for the learn Python course
+Project for learn Python course

 Welcome to my first project!
 I'm going to build "Book Bot" - a Python program that can analyze an entire book and print out an interesting statistical report.